History of the monarchy of the United Kingdom: Scottish monarchy

-Personal union under the Stuarts (1603–1707)
+Personal union (1603–1707)

+Early Stuarts (1603–1649)

 Elizabeth I's death in 1603 ended Tudor rule in England.
 Since she had no children, she was succeeded by the Scottish monarch James VI, who was the great-grandson of Henry VIII's older sister and hence Elizabeth's first cousin twice removed.
 James VI ruled in England as James I after what was known as the "Union of the Crowns".
 Although England and Scotland were in personal union under one monarch – James I & VI became the first monarch to style himself "King of Great Britain" in 1604 – they remained two separate kingdoms.
 James I & VI's successor, Charles I, experienced frequent conflicts with the English Parliament related to the issue of royal and parliamentary powers, especially the power to impose taxes.
 He provoked opposition by ruling without Parliament from 1629 to 1640, unilaterally levying taxes and adopting controversial religious policies (many of which were offensive to the Scottish Presbyterians and the English Puritans).
 His attempt to enforce Anglicanism led to organised rebellion in Scotland (the "Bishops' Wars") and ignited the Wars of the Three Kingdoms.
 In 1642, the conflict between the King and English Parliament reached its climax and the English Civil War began.

-Interregnum
+Interregnum (1649–1660)

 The Civil War culminated in the execution of the king in 1649, the overthrow of the English monarchy, and the establishment of the Commonwealth of England.
 Charles I's son, Charles II, was proclaimed King of Great Britain in Scotland, but he was forced to flee abroad after he invaded England and was defeated at the Battle of Worcester.
 In 1653, Oliver Cromwell, the most prominent military and political leader in the nation, seized power and declared himself Lord Protector (effectively becoming a military dictator, but refusing the title of king).
 Cromwell ruled until his death in 1658, when he was succeeded by his son Richard.
 The new Lord Protector had little interest in governing; he soon resigned.
 The lack of clear leadership led to civil and military unrest, and to a popular desire to restore the monarchy.
 In 1660, the monarchy was restored and Charles II returned to Britain.